Postdoctoral Scholar Policy

 Purpose

-The University of North Carolina at Chapel Hill (the "University") hosts approximately 1,000 postdoctoral scholars on its campus each year.
-Postdoctoral scholars ("Postdocs") are hosted in many different departments, schools and centers throughout the University.
-While the University seeks to provide Postdocs with the opportunity to continue their academic training through on-site practice experience, many aspects of the relationship between the University and its Postdocs are also that of an employer-employee relationship.
-Given the hybrid nature of the association between Postdocs and the University, the University has adopted this Postdoctoral Scholar Policy (the "Policy") to delineate the obligations and expectations of all parties involved in Postdoc training.
+The University hosts approximately 1,000 postdoctoral scholars ("Postdocs") each year across various departments, schools, and centers.
+While the University aims to provide Postdocs with opportunities for continued academic training through on-site practice experience, the relationship between the University and its Postdocs also encompasses aspects of an employer-employee relationship.
+Given this hybrid nature, the University has adopted this Policy to ensure clarity and mutual understanding of roles and responsibilities

 Scope